cancertech/cancer_diagnosis/README.md

 ## Install Anaconda

 You need to install Python and dependencies required to run the provided package.
-We use Anaconda to manage Python dependencies, and you can download the latest version of Anaconda with Python 3.6 or 3.7 from [here](https://www.anaconda.com/distribution/).
+We use Anaconda to manage Python dependencies, and you can download the latest version of Anaconda with Python 3.6 or 3.7 from
+<a href="https://www.anaconda.com/distribution/" target="_blank">here</a> .

 You should follow the instructions as shown in the screenshots below.
 Pay attention to the buttons marked with red ink.
 Installing Anaconda for all users to the "C:/ProgramData/Anaconda3/" path can make the program running smoothly.